DeveloppeurPascal/librairies-samples-and-tests/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Repository archived on March 10, 2024

+**The examples here have been moved to the "./samples" subfolder of the [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) code repository.**

+**They will no longer be maintained here.
+No other examples will be added.
+Please refer to [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) for examples related to this toolbox for Delphi developers and to [DeveloppeurPascal/Delphi-Samples](https://github.com/DeveloppeurPascal/Delphi-Samples) if you are looking for examples related to Delphi itself or external libraries.**

 ## Install

 To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/librairies-samples-and-tests).